 There is no good, long-term data yet, but it appears that most treatments last at least 1-2 years.

-No. Most patients describe a mild buzzing sensation during treatment
+Most patients describe only a mild buzzing sensation during treatment

 There are currently only two machines that have scientific studies in peer reviewed journals.
 They are the Duolith, manufactured by Storz and used by Maze, and the Medispec ED1000.
 These devices both provide direct focused beams.
 Neither is FDA approved for ED treatment in the US.
 However, the Duolith is both approved and being used in Europe extensively for the treatment of ED.
 It is also approved by the FDA in the US for another condition (plantar fasciitis), which allows us to offer treatment on this machine as “off label use”.

-The machine most used in the US, and marketed aggressively by a company called Gainswave, is the D’Actor by Storz.
+The machine most used in the US, and marketed by a company called Gainswave, is the D’Actor by Storz.
 It uses radial shock waves.
-There is currently no peer reviewed randomized double-blind placebo controlled (PRRDBPC ) studies using this machine, or any machines that use radial shock waves.
-The use of this machine is not FDA approved for ED in any country.
+There are currently no peer reviewed randomized double-blind placebo controlled (PRRDBPC ) studies using this machine, or any machines that use radial shock waves.
+The use of this machine is not approved by the FDA as a treatment for ED in the United States, nor to our knowledge has it been approved as an ED treatment by regulators in any other country.
 The protocols advertised for the use of this machine thus have no PRRDBPC studies showing their efficacy.
 It is questionable whether the waves have enough intensity or penetrate deeply enough into the penis to improve erections.

-Contact us to find out more or schedule an appointment.
+Contact us to find out whether Shock Wave Therapy is the right treatment for you or to schedule an appointment.
 If you’re missing spontaneity in your sex life or just tired of relying on pills or injections every time you want to have sex, Shock Wave Therapy for ED may be a good choice for you.